Trap Services & Wildlife Removal

-Rules and Guidelines City of Cleburne Animal Services does not loan live traps to citizens.
-Citizens wishing to trap animals may do so by purchasing a trap at stores such as Tractor Supply, Lone Star Ranch & Outdoors, or check with your local pet retailer.
-Animal Services will remove trapped animals from personal traps, rules and guidelines below will apply.
+City of Cleburne Animal Services is not currently loaning traps.
+Citizens who are having an issue where wildlife is causing a nuisance may purchase a trap at stores such as Tractor Supply, Home Depot, Lowe's, or your local pet retailer.
+Animal Services will remove trapped animals from personal traps.
+Rules and guidelines below will apply.

 - Do not set the trap during extreme weather conditions.
 This includes setting the trap during temperatures below 35 F or above 95 F or during inclement weather (rain, snow, ice, etc).

-- Traps can be set Monday through Friday and late on Sunday evenings.
-Traps cannot be set on any holiday or weekends.
+- Traps can be set Monday evening (after 6pm) through Saturday morning.
+Traps must be disabled Saturday (by 2pm) through Monday (before 6pm) and should not be set on any holiday as there are no Animal Control Officers on duty to service the traps.
 Responsibility for the trap is solely yours.
 Please make sure to monitor the trap daily.